 *EnerGuide is the official mark of the Government of Canada associated with the labeling and energy rating program of key consumer goods - homes, light vehicles and certain energy-using products.

-In addition to this, choosing to invest in the future of housing does pay off!
+In addition to this, choosing to invest in better housing always pay off.
 Many grants and financial incentives are available across North America, and with this exceptional housing project, the majority of Quebecers have shown they want high-quality and energy-efficient homes.
 Most say that they are willing to pay a little more for a sustainable home too as discerning home-buyers are starting to recognize that they make for a better investment.

 Discover more about high performance home building:

-As we have mentioned above for residents of Quebec where The Jardins du Coteau are located, the quality of construction, energy efficiency and investment potential are among the most important criteria when buying a new property.
-It is also worth noting, that in many parts of Canada it’s expected that all new construction will need to be Net Zero by the year 2030.
-So being an early-adopter and choosing a Net Zero Energy home now should return sizable dividends in the future.
+For residents of Quebec where Les Jardins du Coteau are located, the quality of construction, energy efficiency and investment potential are among the most important criteria when buying a new property.
+It is also worth noting, that in many parts of Canada it is expected that all new construction will need to be Net Zero by the year 2030.
+So being an early-adopter and choosing a Net Zero Energy home now is an invaluable investment for the future.

 Attracting owners to towns and areas by standing out with new building standards and regulations that require more durable, efficient, comfortable, and high-quality constructions is a very smart move to encourage growth.
 Likewise, being among the first cities to achieve climate goals in terms of reducing related GHG emissions by facilitating the shift to electric vehicles and efficient homes for residents is likely to attract a more dynamic community.

 For more information on how to build Net Zero Energy ready homes, contact us!

 More interesting articles on green home building...

 WHAT ARE NET ZERO ENERGY HOMES?
 Watch our free webinar here:

 This Net Zero Energy home construction project is by: